Openscapes/teaching-learning-resources/README.md

+# Learning with/from/for the Openscapes Community

+We are using [this repo's Issues](https://github.com/openscapes/teaching-learning-resources/issues) to point to specific tools or learning resources for open, reproducible, inclusive science.

-# Teaching and learning resources from the Openscapes community
+## Teaching and learning resources from the Openscapes community

 - [R/Stats illustrations](https://github.com/allisonhorst/stats-illustrations) — Allison Horst, UCSB